zedevs/dotfiles/README.md

 chezmoi cd # to navigate to chezmoi directory
 ```

-#### To checkout:
+#### To checkout

-- lazyvim
-- remap asdf row to control the terinal and qwerty to control windows
+- remap asdf row to control the terminal and qwerty to control windows
 - try starship